The tremendous power of speculation

 In our conversation, Joe referred to an episode where Jane had been critical of something he had done.
 The statement was hidden in a stream of words and would have been easily missed had I not been listening attentively.
 But this particular statement, in combination with some other things Joe had said, made me infer he was mind-reading that Jane no longer trusted him.
 Take a moment and imagine your manager having lost trust in you.
 Then you know what Joe was going through.

 It seemed to me that Jane had given negative feedback pertaining to a certain single event, and that Joe’s head thereafter had started spinning with speculation.
 He noticed everything Jane said and did that even slightly might corroborate his mind-read, and he was blind to anything that might falsify it.
-I verbalised my hypothesis and asked Joe if I was on to something.
+I put my hypothesis into words and asked Joe if I was on to something.
 He took a deep breath and whispered I was.
 I asked him to look Jane in the eye and reality-test the mind-read, which he did:

 "I have a mind-read that you don’t trust me anymore, is that correct?"